DopierRex/OneNext/README.md

 -CalmCommander, file commander by perrada69, Miroslav Bursa

 Additional options from ZX Spectrum Next configuration (personalities), selectable at boot up time by pressing key 'space', are experimental for evaluation or educational purposes.
-Copyrights are the of respective entities, Sky has kindly given its permission for the redistribution of its copyrighted material (ROMs) but retains that copyright.
+Copyrights belong to respective entities, Sky has kindly given its permission for the redistribution of its copyrighted material (ROMs) but retains that copyright.

 -ZX Spectrum 128k with DivMMC (supported by esxDOS 0.8.7 by Papaya Dezign)